-Equatorial Guinea confirms outbreak of Marburg virus, nine persons dead | Africanews
+Deadly Marburg Virus outbreak in Equatorial Guinea kills 9 | Africanews

 Guinea

-Nine people have died of Marburg virus disease, a hemorrhagic fever nearly as deadly as Ebola, in eastern Equatorial Guinea, a small central African country that has quarantined a province to contain the "epidemic," the health minister announced Monday.
+9 people have died of Marburg virus disease, a hemorrhagic fever nearly as deadly as Ebola, in eastern Equatorial Guinea, a small central African country that has quarantined a province to contain the "epidemic," the health minister announced Monday.

 Last week, the government announced it was investigating suspected cases of hemorrhagic fever.
 Only three people with "mild symptoms" of the disease are currently isolated in a hospital in this sparsely populated rural area bordering Gabon and Cameroon, Mitoha Ondo'o Ayekaba said at a press conference.